Teddy Sheringham: Manchester United

 In June 1997, Sheringham agreed to join Manchester United in a £3.5 million deal.
-He was signed to replace the iconic Eric Cantona whose retirement had left the Old Trafford faithful demanding a big name to fill the gap.
+There was a significant gap upfront following the unexpected early retirement of Eric Cantona.
 His first competitive game for the club was against Chelsea in the 1997 FA Charity Shield which United won on penalties.
 His first league outing was against his former employers, Tottenham, at White Hart Lane.
 Throughout the game, Sheringham suffered jeers and boos from his former fans, who had been angered by the fact that Sheringham had accused Tottenham of lacking ambition when he made his transfer.
 In the 60th minute with the score at 0–0, Sheringham missed a penalty, although ended up on the winning side as two late goals gave United the win.

-Sheringham's first season at Old Trafford was difficult – although he scored 14 goals in all competitions he failed to meet expectations as the 1997–98 season ended without the league title.
+Sheringham scored 14 goals in all competitions and formed a good partnership with Andy Cole but the 1997–98 season ended without the league title.
 Towards the end of the season, during a game at Bolton Wanderers, an incident occurred that furthered the animosity with fellow striker Andy Cole.
 When Bolton scored, Sheringham blamed Cole, his strike partner and Cole then refused to talk to him.
 The breakdown in their relationship was never resolved, and reputedly they never spoke again.
 This had started three years previously in 1995 when Sheringham had snubbed Cole as the latter came on to make his international debut.